 Women and Public Safety

 Women accounted for less than a third (32%) of the traffic citations and warnings issued in 2017 (based on traffic stop data posted to dataMontgomery).
-In particular, women are far less likely to be cited for reckless (1,101 vs. 3,708) and impaired driving (1,586 vs. 5,347) than men.
-While still accounting for a lower share than men, women experience higher rates of citations for mobile phone use (43%) and for car driver charges related to pedestrians and bicycles (41%).
-Note that these rates do not consider volume: speeding, traffic signs, and driver license related citations account for the top 3 categories for both men and women.
-Across categories, women receive a warning rather than a citation in 60% of cases, whereas men receive a warning only in 52% of cases.
+In particular, women are far less likely than men to be cited for reckless driving (1,101 vs. 3,708) and impaired driving (1,586 vs. 5,347).
+While still accounting for a lower share than men, women are responsible for a relatively high share of citations for mobile phone use (43%) and for car driver charges related to pedestrians and bicycles (41%).
+Speeding, traffic sign, and driver license related citations account for the top 3 categories for both men and women.
+Across categories, women receive a warning rather than a citation in 60% of cases versus 52% of cases for men.

 Female cohabitants, female intimate partners, wives, and

 individuals with a child in common account for 52% of all domestic violence victims in the state of Maryland in 2016.
 Overall, 69% of the victims of domestic violence were women.
 The chart below shows the most common types of relationships recorded for domestic violence incidences (i.e. the relationship of the victim to the offender), based on state-wide data.

 Domestic Violence Services